Lehigh Valley Facts & Trivia

 - Dutch Springs is the largest freshwater scuba diving facility in the country.

 - The Lehigh River, which connects Lehigh Valley's three main cities, spans 120 miles and is crossed by 16 bridges in the region.

 - The Lehigh Valley Wine Trail was designated as an American Viticultural Area (AVA) in 2008.
-There are currently eight wineries and 13 vineyards in this designation with more than 220 acres devoted to viticulture.
+There are currently eight wineries in this designation with more than 220 acres devoted to viticulture.

 - Allentown has more acres of parkland per capita than any other American city its size.

 - For over 150 years, The Great Allentown Fair has honored its agricultural mission by featuring livestock shows and competitions in addition to thrill rides, carnival games, and food vendors.
 Its grandstand was originally built as a race track but today is also used for outdoor concerts.